4 Ingredient Teriyaki Sauce

 - 1/4 tbsp sugar

-- In a medium bowl, whisk together the mirin, white wine, soy sauce, sugar and fresh ginger.
+- In a medium bowl, whisk together the mirin, white wine, soy sauce and sugar.

 When you don’t have mirin or sake on hand, here is an alternative way to make delicious Teriyaki Sauce: